Unveiling Orca Diets – Bremer Sub-Basin Sampling Project

 Unveiling Orca Diets in the Bremer Sub-Basin

-We are excited to announce that in the upcoming season, Naturaliste Charters will be collaborating with researchers from Oceans Blueprint to investigate the feeding ecology and orca diet of the population that gathers seasonally in the Bremer Sub-Basin, Western Australia.
+We are excited to announce a new collaboration for the upcoming season.
+Naturaliste Charters will be working with researchers from Oceans Blueprint and Edith Cowan University.
+Together, we will investigate the feeding ecology of orcas (Orcinus orca) observed seasonally in the Bremer Sub-Basin, Western Australia.

-The Bremer orcas are believed to be generalist feeders, known to prey on fish, squid, sharks and toothed whales.
-They are known to even predate baleen whales such as humpbacks, Antarctic minke whales, and blue whales.
-Yet, despite years of observations, questions remain around the orca diet of this population.
-Gaining a clearer understanding of what these apex predators eat is vital to inform species conservation and ecosystem management.
+The Bremer orcas are thought to be generalist feeders (Wellard, 2018).
+Records show them preying on fish, squid, and sharks (Salgado Kent et al., 2020; Wellard et al., 2016).
+They have also been known to hunt toothed whales, including beaked whale species (Ziphiidae and Mesoplodon spp.).
+Furthermore, they have preyed on baleen whales such as humpbacks, Antarctic minke whales, and blue whales (Totterdell et al., 2022).
+However, questions about the diet of this orca population remain.
+Therefore, improving our understanding of these apex predators is vital for conservation and ecosystem management.

 A Unique Opportunity for Research